ibrahimsaidhi/Monopoly/README.md

 ![](Screenshots/Save%20Game.png)

 ### Known Issues
-In the case which a player lands on a taxable square after passing Go, they are not taxed.
+•	In the case which a player lands on a taxable square after passing Go, they are not taxed.
-Cancelling out of popup dialogues e.g. buy/sell house/hotel, throws unhandled NullPointerExceptions
+•	Cancelling out of popup dialogues e.g. buy/sell house/hotel, throws unhandled NullPointerExceptions

-**This game was created for educational purposes and no copyright infringement was intended.**
+####This game was created for educational purposes and no copyright infringement was intended.